-The prompt given in the function definition screen is Transaction?.
+Function Definition Screen The prompt given in the function definition screen is Transaction?.
 The screen appears as follows:

-01/05/90 Function: 1-DEFINITION MIC/SYS/00
+01/05/90 Function: 1-DEFINITION MIC/SYS/00 Function name: Type: Category: Level: Exit Link: Error Link: Ti Transacti Anal Entry D Reset yst: ate:

-Function name Title:

-Type: Category: alyst:

-Level: Exit Link: - Date: et On:

-Error Link: By:

-The responses to the Transaction? prompt are shown in the table below:
+The responses to the Transaction? prompt are shown in the table below.

-Response to TRANSACTION? prompt Type of function S Start of a chain of functions together comprising a transaction.
-E End of a chain of functions together comprising a transaction.
+Response to 'TRANSACTION?' prompt Type of Function S Start of a chain of functions together comprising a transaction. Е End of a chain of functions together comprising a transaction.
 SE Start and end of a transaction: function comprises a single transaction.
-(If the function is not one-time-only, all passes through the function are part of the one transaction). null Intermediate function within a chain of functions comprising a transaction or function not within any transaction.
+(If the function is not one-time-only, all passes through the function are part of the one transaction). null Intermediate function within a chain of functions comprising a transaction function not within any transaction.
 Where a function is defined on the transaction boundary, the entire function is part of one transaction.
 If the function is both the start and end of the transaction, all file updates from the time the function is entered to the time the function is closed are part of one transaction.
 Where a function is defined as only the start of the transaction it must link to another function in that transaction.

-Having defined a transaction boundary at function level, you cannot then define transactions at block level within that function.
+Note: Having defined a transaction boundary at function level, you cannot then define transactions at block level within that function.